 Finding yourself an editor will not only help you catch any proofreading errors you missed, but has the advantage of having someone who can tell you if what you’ve written has a natural flow, or if there are things that don’t make sense or are overly repetitive.

-As important as it is to know what you should do, it’s equally important to know the sorts of things that you should avoid when applying for programmes , so let’s take a look at some of those things.
+As important as it is to know what you should do, it’s equally important to know the sorts of things that you should avoid when applying for scholarships, so let’s take a look at some of those things.

 Don’t fall for scams

-Legitimate opportunities for academic financial aid positions will not ask you to pay money up front.
+Legitimate opportunities for academic scholarships will not ask you to pay money up front.
 You should ignore any awards that want you to pay some sort of fee in order to apply.
 The phrase ‘you need to spend money to make money’ doesn’t apply to this area.

 Don’t forget the importance of balance